ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 </div>

 But afterwards he would always take the time to explain why, and how, I should do it to make my solution comply with the industry best practices.
-Being able to have someone who makes you self-reflect on the work you did, and takes his time to give you proper feedback, is the biggest asset to provide to a junior programmer.
+Being able to have someone who makes you self-reflect on the work you did and takes his time to give you proper feedback.
+That is the biggest asset to provide to a junior programmer.

 Also, a big thanks to Frederick Bousson & Ordina for the opportunity and resources provided.
 This really was a great project and I enjoyed every minute of it!